 We always celebrate the children's achievements whether big or small.
 Children thrive when they get lots of positive attention from adults around them.
 We know that praising children for trying even if they didn't achieve their goal will encourage them to try again and to be proud of themselves for not giving up.

-At our pre-school children learn that we are all individuals and that we all have different strengths and weaknesses.
+At our pre-school children learn that we are all individuals and that we all have different strengths.
 We help them understand that some people will need more help than others and encourage children to show sensitivity to others needs and feelings.

 At Southern Cross Pre-school we value any feedback we get.
 We encourage families to tell us what they think of our setting and welcome ideas and involvement from children's families.
 We know that we must continue to improve our practice in order to offer the very best care and education for our children.